Change Blindness (Definition + Examples)

 Change Blindness Is Normal.

 We are all tricked by change blindness in our everyday lives.
 Maybe you fail to notice someone’s haircut or that they’ve changed into a new outfit.
-Maybe that magic trick really does look like magic.
-Change blindness isn’t a bad thing, but it’s something to be aware of.
+Maybe that magic trick does look like magic.
+Change blindness isn’t bad, but it’s something to be aware of.
 Our minds don’t always catch everything that happens in front of us.